 and Deals >

-Given the capacity for overnight guests tops 30,000, there is an enormous amount of accommodation to choose from and the quality, style and price are varied.
-Most hotels are based in three main areas; Whistler Village, Blackcomb Village and Mountain, or at Whistler Creekside.
+Given the capacity for overnight guests tops 30,000, there is an enormous amount of accommodation in Whistler to choose from and the quality, style and price are varied.
+Most lodging is based in three main areas; Whistler Village, Blackcomb Village and Mountain, or at Whistler Creekside.
 Compared to many big resorts in the US, Whistler represents great value.
 Don’t count out Creekside because of its location – it has some great amenities, is quieter and has direct access to Whistler Mountain and the crowds there in the morning can often be a lot less than the main village.Get your

 Scout Field Guide >

 So many extra activities are offered in Whistler beyond skiing, you could fill a week just doing those and still have things left over.
-Scout’s favorites are a visit to Scandinave Spa, heli-skiing, the Fire & Ice show (every Sunday at 6.30pm at the Whistler Village base), Fresh Tracks ($20 buys you a huge breakfast and first access to Whistler Mountain) and bobsled rides on the Olympic track.
+Scout’s favorites are a visit to Scandinave Spa, heli-skiing, the Fire & Ice show (every Sunday at 6.30pm at the Whistler Village base), Fresh Tracks (including a huge breakfast and first access to Whistler Mountain) and bobsled rides on the Olympic track.
 A Whistler snowmobiling trip is also well worth the time and suitable for the whole family.
 For kids, the adventure playland areas of Magic Castle on Blackcomb and Tree Fort on Whistler are a fun change from the slopes.

 Getting to Whistler is really easy.
 The best way is to fly to Vancouver International Airport and then transfer (about 2 hours’ drive) to the resort - due to the layout of the mountain, the pedestrian-focused village and the area’s sufficient public bus system you will never need a car.

 Several shuttle services run frequent buses and private transfers from the airport and downtown Vancouver during winter.
 If you've flown across several time zones and looking to recover before hitting the slopes, Vancouver makes an excellent stop-over for a night or two.
-A one-way ticket on a bus is about $70 (from the airport) while private transfers cost about $325.
+A one-way ticket on a bus is about CAD$70 while private transfers cost about about $355.
 If you’re in a real hurry to get to the slopes you can also catch a helicopter.
 Scout can include transfers as part of a Whistler Blackcomb ski package.

 Getting around Whistler is simple.
 While Whistler Village is a big area it doesn’t take long to walk from one end to the other.
 It takes about five minutes to walk to Blackcomb Village from the top of Whistler Village.
-To connect to areas such as Whistler Creekside there’s an efficient public bus system (rides cost $2.50 each way – have the correct change) and plenty of taxis.
+To connect to areas such as Whistler Creekside there’s an efficient public bus system and plenty of taxis.